 As we're able to republish data from the FHRS dataset thanks to its open licence, you can look at our dataset for yourself and see if this has been a good method to capture fast-food outlets.

-Associations between this fast-food outlet density measure with other factors, such as deprivation and measures of diet-related health and disease prevalence, can be investigated using other publicaly-available data.
+Associations between this fast-food outlet density measure with other factors, such as deprivation and measures of diet-related health and disease prevalence, can be investigated using other publicly-available data.

-Is there an assocation of circulatory disease death rates and the fast food outlet density in across council areas?
+Is there an assocation of circulatory disease death rates with the fast-food outlet density in across council areas?
 There is a clear positive correlation.

 Standardised Circulatory Disease Death Rate Data from NISRA

 There is also a similar correlation with childhood obesity rates (the percentage of Primary 1 children classified as 'obese')